 Last week we began our exclusive Star Wars fan fiction feature here at That Hashtag Show with the prologue to I, Inquisitor.
-To refresh your memory, you can revisit the first installment here:
+(To refresh your memory or continue I, Inquisitor, see the links below.)

 This week, the story of the Fourth Brother of the Inquisitorious and his fall from Vader’s graces begins in earnest.
 Just what did Tavek Dinaar transmit before his death, and to whom?
 Begin to find out in I, Inquistor, Part 2, now.